leoyliu/Forecasting-the-2024-US-Presidential-Election/README.md

 # Predicting the 2024 US Presidential Election
 ## Overview

-This repository contains the code, data, and analysis used to predict the winner of the 2024 US Presidential Election using polling data.
-The analysis is performed using R, and the data comes from a publicly available collection of high-quality polls.
-The goal of the project is to build a linear or generalized linear model to forecast the election outcome, with a specific focus on polls that feature Donald Trump as a candidate.
+The repository contains a study that predicts the outcome of the 2024 U.S. Presidential Election using a model-based approach with aggregated polling data.
+The primary focus is on forecasting support for candidates Kamala Harris and Donald Trump by analyzing state-level polling trends.
+Results suggest Harris is likely to secure 341 electoral votes compared to Trump’s 197.
+The repository includes code for data processing, model setup, and result visualization, with detailed steps for reproducibility and analysis of the impact of polling methodologies on the forecast.

 ## File Structure